asciidoctor/asciidoctor-bibtex/README.md

 Outputs a new file: filename-ref.txt which includes your references.

-Check the new file,and process in the usual way with asciidoc.
+Check the new file, and process in the usual way with asciidoc.

 ## Limitations